-$$L_y = L{t,y} + L{r,y} + L{s,y}$$
+$$L{v} = L{t,v} + L{r,v} + L{s,v}$$ (26)

-$L{t,y}$ is the leakage emissions from increased transport in year y (tCO 2 e) L {r,y} is the leakage emissions from the residual waste from the anaerobic digester, the gasifier, the processing/combustion of RDF/stabilized biomass in year y (tCO 2 e)
+$L{t,y}$ is the leakage emissions from increased transport in year y (tCO2e)

+$L{r,y}$ is the leakage emissions from the residual waste from the anaerobic digester, the gasifier, the processing/combustion of RDF/stabilized biomass, or compost in case it is disposed of in landfills in year y (tCO2e)

-$L{s,y}$ is the leakage emissions from end use of stabilized biomass
+$L{s,v}$ is the leakage emissions from end use of stabilized biomass

-Emissions from transportation (L{t,y})
+Emissions from transportation (L{t,v})

 The project may result in a change in transport emissions.
 This would occur when the waste is transported from waste collecting points, in the collection area, to the treatment facility, instead of to existing landfills.
 When it is likely that the transport emissions will increase significantly, such emissions should be incorporated as leakage.
-In this case, project participants shall document the following data in the CDM-PDD: an overview of collection points from where the waste will be collected, their approximate distance (in km) to the treatment facility, existing landfills and their approximate distance (in km) to the nearest end-user.
+In this case, project participants shall document the following data in the CDM-PDD: an overview of collection points from where the waste will be collected, their approximate distance (in km) to the treatment facility, existing landfills and their approximate distance (in km) to the nearest enduser.